zeph7/android-kotlin-Gravity-app/README.md

 }
 ```

-Planets class is used throught the Project Activities to get the Activity for each planet
+`Planet` class is used throughtout the Project Activities to create Activity individual for each planet

 ```kotlin
 package com.zeph7.gravity